error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeandPi.md

-In our model of segmented spacetime, space grows due to gravity, which means that the value of π changes depending on local curvature.
+In our model of Segmented Spacetime, space grows due to gravity, which means that the value of π changes depending on local curvature.
 The logarithmic spiral provides a natural scaling for this change.